 Oral antibiotics, such as tetracyclines (doxycycline or minocycline) and erythromycin, can be used to treat moderate acne.
 They are used for their anti-inflammatory properties in low doses, rather than their antibacterial effects.

 Side effects include mucosal dryness, dry skin, and sensitivity to sun exposure.
 Regular monitoring of LFTs and cholesterol is also important during treatment with isotretinoin.
-Like all retinoids isotretinoin is teratogenic and strongly contraindicated in pregnancy.
+Like all retinoids isotretinoin is teratogenic and contraindicated in pregnancy.

 Other therapies and general management